phunware/maas-ads-android-sdk/README.md

 ### Pre-caching for Video Ads

 Video Interstitial Ads and Rewarded Video Ads support pre-caching.
 Once the ad is loaded it will be cached on to the device for a better playback experience.
 This feature is enabled by default and set to a maximum capacity of 256 MB but can be turned off by setting the cache size to 0.
+Caching is supported on both external and internal storage.
+However the former will take precedence if the required permissions are present.

 ````java
 PwAdvertisingModule pwAdModule=PwAdvertisingModule.getInstance();